Ramss07/Real-World-Algorithms/README.md

+## Real World Algorithms

+This repository showcases visual implementations of classic data structures and algorithms using the BRIDGES API.
+Each project demonstrates a different real-world application of concepts like graph traversal, sorting, tree structures, and geographic data visualization.
+Screenshots are included for each project to highlight how the algorithm is visualized through BRIDGES.

 ### 1. Binary Search Tree

 Generates a BST with 100 random integers and highlights all nodes with keys in the range 80–120.
 Uses recursive range search and visualizes results with BRIDGES by adjusting node color, size, and shape.